← Back to Blog

 The rise of friend matching apps has created new options for introverts who find traditional socializing exhausting.
 The key is finding a tool that does not replicate the same high-pressure, appearance-first dynamics of dating apps.

 Introvrs is a personal assistant that helps adults develop genuine friendships.
 No swiping, no algorithm feed, no performance anxiety.
-Your match comes with a detailed explanation of why you were paired, and the app helps you plan what to do together from there.
+Your match comes with evidence-based reasoning for why you were paired, and the app helps you plan what to do together from there.
 It is built for people who want connection without the surface-level noise.

 If you want to find the best app for introverts to make friends, the criteria to look for are: no swiping, low social pressure, and a focus on compatibility rather than popularity.